-Any reading at/below 60 ppm, or at/above 180 ppm for standard pools requires immediate adjustment. these levels are likely to greatly affect a pool’s LSI reading putting your surface and equipment at risk of failure.
+Any reading at/below 60 ppm, or above 180 ppm for almost all pools will require immediate adjustment.
+These levels are likely to greatly affect a pool’s LSI reading putting your surface and equipment at risk of failure.

 Total Alkalinity ppm – (Cyunaric acid ppm / 3) = Carbonate alkalinity